777arc/textbook/content/sampling.rst

 Carrier and Downconversion
 **************************

-Up until this point we really didn't talk about frequency, but we saw there was an :math:`f` in the equations involving the cos() and sin().
-This frequency is the frequency of the sine wave we actually send through the air, so the electromagnetic wave's frequency.
-We call this the "carrier", because it carries our information (stored in I and Q) on a certain frequency.
+Until this point we have not discussed frequency, but we saw there was an :math:`f` in the equations involving the cos() and sin().
+This frequency is the frequency of the sine wave we actually send through the air (the electromagnetic wave's frequency).
+We refer to it as the "carrier" because it carries our information (stored in I and Q) on a certain frequency.

 .. image:: ../_static/carrier.png
    :scale: 70%
    :align: center

-Just for reference, radio signals such as FM radio, WiFi, Bluetooth, LTE, GPS, etc, usually use a frequency (i.e. a carrier) between 100 MHz and 6 GHz.
-These frequencies travel really well through the air, but don't require super long antennas or a ton of power.
-Your microwave cooks food with electromagnetic waves that are at 2.4 GHz, and if there is a leak in the door then your microwave will jam WiFi signals, and possibly also burn your skin.
-Another form of electromagnetic waves is light, and visible light has a frequency of around 500 THz.
-It's so high that we don't use traditional antennas to transmit light, we use other methods like LEDs that are semiconductor devices, that create light when electrons jump in between the atomic orbits of the semiconductor material.
-Technically, radio frequency (RF) is defined as the range from roughly 20 kHz to 300 GHz, because these are the frequencies at which energy from an oscillating electric current can radiate off a conductor and travel through space.
-But the 100 MHz to 6 GHz range are the more useful frequencies, at least for most modern applications.
-Frequencies above 6 GHz have been used for radar and satellite communications for decades, but are now also being used in 5G "mmWave" (24 - 29 GHz) to supplement the lower bands.
+For reference, radio signals such as FM radio, WiFi, Bluetooth, LTE, GPS, etc., usually use a frequency (i.e., a carrier) between 100 MHz and 6 GHz.
+These frequencies travel really well through the air, but they don't require super long antennas or a ton of power to transmit or receive.
+Your microwave cooks food with electromagnetic waves at 2.4 GHz.
+If there is a leak in the door then your microwave will jam WiFi signals and possibly also burn your skin.
+Another form of electromagnetic waves is light.
+Visible light has a frequency of around 500 THz.
+It's so high that we don't use traditional antennas to transmit light.
+We use  methods like LEDs that are semiconductor devices.
+They create light when electrons jump in between the atomic orbits of the semiconductor material.
+Technically, radio frequency (RF) is defined as the range from roughly 20 kHz to 300 GHz.
+These are the frequencies at which energy from an oscillating electric current can radiate off a conductor and travel through space.
+The 100 MHz to 6 GHz range are the more useful frequencies, at least for most modern applications.
+Frequencies above 6 GHz have been used for radar and satellite communications for decades.
+Now 5G "mmWave" (24 - 29 GHz) supplements the lower bands.

-When we change our IQ values really quickly and transmit our carrier, it's called "modulating" the carrier (with data or whatever we want).
-Because when we change I and Q, we are changing the phase and amplitude of the carrier.
-A third option is to change the frequency of the carrier, i.e. shift it slightly up or down, which is what FM radio does.
+When we change our IQ values quickly and transmit our carrier, it's called "modulating" the carrier (with data or whatever we want).
+When we change I and Q, we change the phase and amplitude of the carrier.
+Another option is to change the frequency of the carrier, i.e., shift it slightly up or down, which is what FM radio does.

-As a simple example, lets say we transmit the IQ sample 1+0j, and then we switch to transmitting 0+1j.
-I.e. we go from sending :math:`\cos(2\pi ft)` to :math:`\sin(2\pi ft)`.
-All that happens is our carrier shifts phase by 90 degrees when we switch from one sample to another.
+As a simple example, let's say we transmit the IQ sample 1+0j, and then we switch to transmitting 0+1j.
+We go from sending :math:`\cos(2\pi ft)` to :math:`\sin(2\pi ft)`.
+What happens is our carrier shifts phase by 90 degrees when we switch from one sample to another.

 Now back to sampling for a second.
-Instead of receiving samples by multiplying what comes off the antenna by a cos() and sin(), then recording I and Q, what if we just fed the signal from the antenna straight into a single analog to digital converter, like in the direct sampling architecture we just discussed?
-Well let's say the carrier frequency is 2.4 GHz, like WiFi or Bluetooth.
+Instead of receiving samples by multiplying what comes off the antenna by a cos() and sin() then recording I and Q, what if we fed the signal from the antenna into a single analog-to-digital converter, like in the direct sampling architecture we just discussed?
+Say the carrier frequency is 2.4 GHz, like WiFi or Bluetooth.
 That means we would have to sample at 4.8 GHz, as we learned.
-Well that's extremely fast, and an ADC that samples that fast costs thousands of dollars.
-So what we do instead is "downconvert" the signal so that the signal we want to sample is centered around DC or 0 Hz, this happens before we do the sampling.
+That's extremely fast!
+An ADC that samples that fast costs thousands of dollars.
+Instead, we "downconvert" the signal so that the signal we want to sample is centered around DC or 0 Hz.
+This downconversion happens before we sample.
 We go from:

 .. math::
   I \cos(2\pi ft)

   Q \sin(2\pi ft)

-to just I and Q.  Let's visualize this in the frequency domain:
+to just I and Q.

+Let's visualize downconversion in the frequency domain:

 .. image:: ../_static/downconversion.png
    :scale: 60%
    :align: center

-When we are centered around 0 Hz, the maximum frequency is no longer 2.4 GHz, but is simply based on the signal's characteristics, because we have removed the carrier.
-Most signals are around 100 kHz to 20 MHz wide in bandwidth, so we are talking about sampling at a much much lower rate.
+When we are centered around 0 Hz, the maximum frequency is no longer 2.4 GHz but is based on the signal's characteristics since we removed the carrier.
+Most signals are around 100 kHz to 20 MHz wide in bandwidth, so through downconversion we are sampling at a much much lower rate.
 The PlutoSDR contains an RF integrated circuit (RFIC) that can sample up to 56 MHz, which is high enough for most signals we will encounter.

-Once again, this downconverting process is done by our SDR, as a user of the SDR we don't have to do anything other than tell it what frequency to tune to.
+The downconversion process is performed by our SDR.
+As a user of the SDR we don't have to do anything other than tell it which frequency to tune to.

 *************************
 Baseband